A formal management plan, the Fisheries (Marine Plant) Rules 2017

-A non-legal explanation of the rules is provided in the Marine Plant Policy document Marine Plant Policy Sept 2017
+was introduced on 1 September 2017.
+A non-legal explanation of the rules is provided in the Marine Plant Policy document: Marine Plant Policy Sept 2017

-The operation on King Island is undertaken by Kelp Industries Pty Ltd an arrangement which has been in place since the early 1970s with and in recent years, an average annual harvest of above 1200 tonnes (dried weight).
+The operation on King Island is undertaken by Kelp Industries Pty Ltd, This arrangement has been in place since the early 1970s.
+The average annual harvest is above 1200 tonnes (dried weight).

 About 40 individuals on King Island collect the cast bull kelp and transport it to the Kelp Industries plant in Currie.
 Kelp harvesting generates about $2 million worth of income for King Island.

 Kelp harvesting also occurs on the West Coast of Tasmania where there are two centres of operation: around Bluff Hill Point and at Granville Harbour.
 The cast bull kelp is used in commercial gardens and pastures and on private gardens.

 It is currently found from the D'Entrecasteaux Channel to north of St Helens.

 Since Undaria is an introduced marine pest, the harvesting of this species does not need to be constrained by concerns over resource sustainability.
-It was initially hoped that the harvest would help slow the spread of the pest, although levels of harvesting have not been sufficient to achieve this.
+It was initially hoped that the harvest would help slow the spread of the pest but levels of harvesting have not been sufficient to achieve this.

 .Recreational Seaweed Collection